calculix/pygccx/readme.md

 # Version history:
 0.0.1.0: <br>
-        NEW FEATURES:
+- NEW FEATURES:
     - Added Keywords *NODE PRINT, *EL PRINT, *CONTACT PRINT
-        - Added result reader for frd.
+    - Added result reader for frd.<br>
         With model.get_frd_results() a result object is returned for querying results from frd file
-        - Added result reader for dat.
+    - Added result reader for dat.<br>
         With model.get_dat_results() a result object is returned for querying results from dat file
+    - Added example "specimen_weibull" as a Jupyter notebook to show the use of model.get_dat_results()
-        CHANGES:
+- CHANGES:
     - Changed name of enum ENodeResults to ENodeFileResults
     - Changed name of enum EElementResult to EElFileResults
     - Changed name of enum EContactResults to EContactFileResults

 0.0.0.1: First publish